 * Fed's Yellen to testify at Congress on Tuesday, Wednesday

 LONDON, July 14 The dollar edged up against the

-in a hurry to raise rates.
-So, a lot will depend on what Yellen
+rush to hike rates.
+So a lot will depend on what Yellen says,

-says, especially on the back of an improvement in U.S. data in
+particularly on the back of an improvement in U.S. data in the

 "Investors are hoping for Yellen to say something

 substantial.
 The Fed, it seems, will tolerate a bit more

 inflation before it will tighten rates," Commerzbank currency